przbadu/przbadu.github.io/_posts/2022-01-10-filter-empty-element-from-an-array.md

 layout: post
 title: filter empty element from an array
 date: 2022-01-10 11:07 +0545
-categories: [Tips, RubyOnRails, Javascript]
+categories: [Tips, Javascript]
 tags: [ruby on rails, javascript, hash]
 ---

 In this post we will see how we can filter array of element without empty element which can be `null` or `''`

 # Using javascript